P-rth/Substitution-scheduler/README.md

 1. Real time updates based on what options you selected.
 2. Customizable theme and scaling.
 3. All data saved in excel format
-4. Set unavailable classes.
+4. Set unavailable classes / Teachers.
-5. status bar with number of free period display
+5. number of free period display with information on where teacher is busy / is free
-6. check time table of a teacher
+6. click on teacher to check time table
 7. filter needed teachers by department
 8. very user-friendly
+9. Universal search including (name / class / number of free periods /is Free?/is Unavailable?)
 ##

 ## First start & intro :